bigcommerce/bigcommerce-api-php/README.md

 To connect to the API, you need the following credentials:

-- Secure URL pointing to a BigCommerce store
+- Secure URL pointing to a Bigcommerce store
 - Username of an authorized admin user of the store
 - API key for the user